Andrii87/crash-course/docs/Lesson2.md

     end sub
     ```
     `m.port` is an mechanism to read events from an object.
 When coupled with a loop, the application can capture information as the clock runs.
     The `while` loop is, uh, strange.
 Fundamentally, this loop keeps the main() function open during the execution of the application.
-Keep in mind that the HOME button press on the remote will nuke your application without any warning or message.
+Keep in mind that the HOME button press on the remote will nuke(shut down) your application without any warning or message.
     Read more here:
     https://sdkdocs.roku.com/display/sdkdoc/Event+Loops, https://sdkdocs.roku.com/display/sdkdoc/ifMessagePort